Randomizing multi-product formulas for Hamiltonian simulation: Introduction

 \section{Introduction}

-The simulation of quantum processes on quantum computers is one of the most eagerly anticipated use-cases for quantum computing.
+The simulation of quantum processes on quantum computers is one of the most eagerly anticipated use cases for quantum computing.
 The ability to simulate a system's time evolution promises to provide insights into the dynamics of interacting quantum systems in situations where approximate classical simulation methods fail and constitutes one of the cornerstones of quantum technologies \cite{Roadmap}.

-This work aims at substantially improving algorithms that simulate the dynamics of expectation values of observables.
-The need for developing such a machinery stems from the observation that state-of-the-art quantum devices are still rather limited in their realizable circuit depths and control.
-We therefore assume only access to a quantum-oracle machine which implements single-qubit state preparation, controlled time evolution and quantum measurements and strive for minimizing the required depth of suitable quantum algorithms.
+This work aims at improving algorithms that simulate the dynamics of expectation values of observables.
+The need for developing such machinery stems from the observation that state-of-the-art quantum devices and early quantum computers are still rather limited in their realizable circuit depths and control.
+We, therefore, assume only access to a quantum-oracle machine that implements single-qubit state preparation, controlled time evolution and quantum measurements and strive for minimizing the required depth of suitable quantum algorithms.
 Such a setting explicitly allows for the use of product formulas, which are the earliest algorithms proposed for the simulation of time-independent local Hamiltonians~\cite{lloydUniversalQuantumSimulators1996b}.

 Such Trotter-Suzuki methods, as they are called, have evolved from comparably simple prescriptions for local Hamiltonians to sophisticated schemes able to capture more general sparse time-independent Hamiltonians~\cite{aharonovAdiabaticQuantumState2003, berry2007efficient, wiebe2010higher} as well as time-dependent Hamiltonians ~\cite{wiebe2011simulating, poulin2011quantum} and open quantum systems~\cite{Kliesch-PRL-2011,sweke2016digital}.
-In spite of their relative simplicity, product formulas are still at the forefront of Hamiltonian simulation techniques.
+Despite their relative simplicity, product formulas are still at the forefront of Hamiltonian simulation techniques.
 A numerical study has shown that product formulas can in practice outperform more complex techniques~\cite{childs2018toward} and their complexity is better than initial estimates~\cite{childsTheoryTrotterError2020} suggest.
 In fact, product formulas are nearly optimal for lattice model simulations~\cite{childs2019nearly}.